andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 - How can I improve what I do today to make it climate neutral and/or ethically sound?
 - How can my activity support the criteria of the Karlskrona Manifesto or some relevant UN Global Goals?

 The upcoming chapters will provide you with knowledge and tools that you can bring into play in your daily work.
 In the next chapter, we will look at theories on how systems work in general and how we can model, understand and influence systems in a desired direction.
-This is the final theory chapter, after which we will focus more on the professional practice digitalization and information technology.
+This is the final theory chapter, after which we will focus more on the professional practice digital development and information technology.